toladata/TolaTables/datasources/README.md

 #Your Apps readme
-In order for your app to run it must be in the list of apps: put the name of your app in the LOCAL_APPS list in the tola/settings/base.py file
+In order for your app to run it must be in the list of apps:

-#static files
-Goes in YOUR_APP/static/

-#template files
-Goes in YOUR_APP/templates
+To do this put the name of your app LOCAL_APPS list in the tola/settings/base.py file

 #new models